 What Does It Mean When Your Business Is Bankrupt?

-We’ll also discuss the responsibilities and liabilities of company directors in such situations, as well as the protection of employees and creditors.
+We’ll also discuss the responsibilities and liabilities of company directors in such situations and the protection of employees and creditors.

 Understanding Business Bankruptcy

-Bankruptcy is a state of insolvency wherein liabilities surpass assets, or bills cannot be paid punctually or in full.
+Bankruptcy is a state of insolvency in which liabilities surpass assets or bills cannot be paid punctually or in full.

-While bankruptcy applies to individuals who are unable to meet their financial obligations, the term insolvency is used for businesses that are unable to settle their debts.
+While bankruptcy applies to individuals unable to meet their financial obligations, the term insolvency is used for businesses that cannot settle their debts.

 When a business is faced with insolvency, it may attempt to be rescued or enter into a Creditors’ Voluntary Liquidation (CVL).